ramazanb/Emakin/README.md

   So for now, just copy module script contents to your processes and manually refresh it as needed.
   This may change in future versions of Emakin, so stay tuned.
 </p>
-<p>Util library uses a CONTEXT named constant to isolate between processes.
-Either define this in another script module or pool to use methods.</p>
 <p>Methods are exposed over AltiKareUtils namespace followed by utility class name. (e.g.: AltiKareUtils.Xml.parse(...) method).</p>

+> [!NOTE]
+> Util library uses a CONTEXT named constant to isolate between processes.
+Either define this in Config named script module or variable in pool to use methods.

 ### Libraries
 <p>